 School Violence: Sandy Hook Elementary School Massacre

-With proper planning and routine drilling by schools and teachers, an active killer can be stopped and the life of YOUR child can be saved.
+With proper planning and routine drilling by schools and teachers, a threat, such as an active killer can be stopped and the life of YOUR child can be saved.

-The reality is that mass killings at schools will not stop.
+The reality is that school violence and mass killings at schools will not stop.